macrat/ayd/README.md

 source:./another-list.txt
 ```

-The line that starts with `#` will ignore as a comment.
+The line that starts with `#` will ignored as a comment.

 examples:
 - `source:./targets.txt`